apekshai101/belly-button-challenge/README.md

 ## Before you begin:
-1. A new repository, named belly-button-challenge was created.
-The new repository was cloned.
-2. The changes were pushed to GitHub.
+A new repository, named belly-button-challenge was created.
+The new repository was cloned.The changes were pushed to GitHub.

 ##Instructions:
 1. D3 library is used to read in samples.json from the URL https://static.bc-edx.com/data/dl-1-2/m14/lms/starter/samples.json.